Inbibo/adonisfx_docs/docs/documentation/maya/skin.md

     - *Tip*: Smooth the borders by using the Smooth and Flood combination to make sure that there are no discontinuities in the weights map.
 This will help the simulation to not produce sharp differences in the dynamics of every vertex compared to its connected vertices.

 - **Global Damping**: Set global damping per vertex in the simulated mesh.
 The greater the value per vertex is the more it will attempt to retain its previous position.

+    - It's initialized to a flooded value of 1.0.

 - **Max Sliding Multiplier**: Determines the size of the sliding area per vertex.
 It corresponds to the maximum distance to the closest point on the reference mesh computed on initialization.
 Greater values will allow for greater sliding but will have a greater computational cost.